leticialoureiro04/strategic-governance-dashboards/README.md

 ![Innovation & Digital](docs/screenshots/innovation_digital.png)

-4) Chatbot Performance Considerations
+## 4) Chatbot Performance Considerations

-Focus: assess the chatbot’s ability to provide real-time, accurate, and satisfactory interactions with citizens.
+**Focus**: assess the chatbot’s ability to provide real-time, accurate, and satisfactory interactions with citizens.
 This dashboard evaluates efficiency, effectiveness, and user experience through a combination of performance and engagement metrics.

 **Indicators (global + monthly):**